Skip to content

 Providers, services and places in aged care

-Providers, services and places in AustraliaAnchor
+Overview of providers, services and places in AustraliaAnchor

 An aged care provider (or organisation) manages an aged care service.
 Providers may operate a number of different services, sometimes across different aged care programs.
 A service is a facility that provides aged care, such as residential care or home care.
 A service can also be an outlet that provides home support.
 The Australian Government provides funding for approved aged care service providers.